ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 ## Extended CONNECT in HTTP/2

 {{!RFC8441}} defines an extended CONNECT method in {{features}}, enabled by the SETTINGS_ENABLE_CONNECT_PROTOCOL parameter.
-An endpoint does not need to send both SETTINGS_ENABLE_CONNECT_PROTOCOL and SETTINGS_ENABLE_WEBTRANSPORT; the SETTINGS_ENABLE_WEBTRANSPORT setting implies that an endpoint supports extended CONNECT.
+An endpoint needs to send both SETTINGS_ENABLE_CONNECT_PROTOCOL and SETTINGS_ENABLE_WEBTRANSPORT for WebTransport to be enabled.

 ## Creating a New Session